Can you get a loan if you are unemployed? | money.co.uk

 If you are planning on borrowing to help meet mortgage repayments, the government’s support for mortgage interest programme (SMI) could be helpful.

-Credit unions usually have lower maximum interest rates, so they can be a good alternative to other short-term loan providers.
+Credit unions usually have lower maximum interest rates than other lenders, so they can be a good alternative to other short-term loan providers.

 They are non-profit financial organisations made up of members with something in common, such as where they live or work.
 The members of the credit union have their savings pooled and loaned out to other members.